-This is not a conclusive list of course.
-Your teen might have some amazing study techniques that I’ve never thought of!
+This is certainly not an exhaustive list.
+Your teen might have some amazing study techniques that we haven’t even thought of doing!

-Your teen might already know what study techniques they find effective, but I want them to consciously think about where in their study process they fit.
-What I’m saying is that your teen might sort of have a Study Formula already but not realise it.
+Your teen might already know what study techniques they find effective, but we want them to really think about where in their study process these fit in.
+What we’re saying is that your teen might sort of have a Study Formula already, but not realize it.

-If your teen has no idea what study techniques and processes they find effective, either because they’re going to be sitting exams for the first time this year, or because they’ve never given study a good effort before, that’s no problem.
+If your teen has no idea what study techniques and processes they find effective, either because they’re going to be sitting exams for the first time this year, or because they’ve never properly studied before, that’s no problem.

 It just means that from now on, every time they sit down to study, they should make a mental note (or even better a physical one) of what study techniques seem to work for them, and which ones don’t.

-After your teen has sat one set of exams they should have at least some idea of what steps they might like to follow, but it’s totally fine if it takes them a few goes to be really happy with their Study Formula.
+After your teen has sat one set of exams they should have at least some idea of what study steps they might like to utilize and in what order next time.